hhwhhw204/CDVAR/README.md

 ### Train

 The training code is in the OncoKB_train/ directory.
-DNA sequence was passed through DNABERT2 pre-training model, protein sequence was passed through ESMFold model, and middle layer characterization was extracted as model data.
 After data processing, run

 ```
 python pan-caner_train.py -mul 10